 From 2014 onwards, trading volume in the real estate market contracted.
 The house price in some areas showed signs of a slight decline but remained high.
-In addition, real estate loans grew slowly as mortgage interest rates The CBC rose slightly. continuously implemented targeted prudential measures and reminded borrowers to pay attention to the risk of interest rate fluctuations, while the government carried out several measures, including levying a consolidated housing and land tax based on the market price.
+In addition, real estate loans grew slowly as mortgage interest rates slightly.
+The CBC continuously rose implemented targeted prudential measures and reminded borrowers to pay attention to the risk of interest rate fluctuations, while the government carried out several measures, including levying a consolidated housing and land tax based on the market price.
 All the above-mentioned measures helped promote sound development of the real estate market.